 As President of the 3-21 Foundation, Julie is committed to enhancing the lives of individuals and families living with Down syndrome.
 She was awarded the Community Partnership Award from the Federation for Children with Special Needs in 2013 and the Outstanding Educator Award from the Massachusetts Down Syndrome Congress (MDSC) in 2016 for her leadership of the Learning Program Boston, the Foundation’s primary activity, which she co-founded in 2009.
-She holds an additional role at Down Syndrome Foundation (Orange County, CA), contributing to the growth and development of the Learning Program nationally and internationally.
+She has held additional roles at Down Syndrome Foundation (Orange County, CA), contributing to the growth and development of the Learning Program nationally and internationally.
 Julie was also the 2013-2014 recipient of the Leadership Education in Neurodevelopmental Disabilities (LEND) Fellowship Award from the Eunice Kennedy Shriver Center.
 Her focus as a Shriver Fellow was on developing research-based programs to improve educational outcomes for children and youth with Down syndrome.
 Her advocacy work has included positions with the Government Affairs Committee at the MDSC.

 Previously, Julie was engaged in academic research at Harvard Business School (HBS) focused on the management of high-performing organizations.
 She is currently serving or has served on various Harvard boards in different capacities, including in MBA Admissions at HBS, the HBS Women’s Association and a Harvard-affiliate early childhood center.
 Her prior professional career has included positions in private equity and investment banking on Wall Street.
 Together with her family, she has helped establish a special needs ministry in her church and is a regular speaker about family issues and disability within the local community.
 Julie holds an MBA from Harvard University and a BA from the University of Texas.